A non-Archimedean Arens--Eells isometric embedding theorem on valued fields: Isometric embeddings of ultrametric spaces

 \subsection{Broughan's conjecture}

 Next we give an affirmative solution of Conjecture \ref{conj:bbb}.
 We begin with the definition of non-Archimedean Banach algebras.
 Let $(K, \lvert * \rvert)$ be a field equipped with a non-Archimedean absolute value, and $(B, \lVert *\rVert)$ be a normed linear space over a field $K$.
-We say that $(B, \lVert *\rVert)$ is a \emph{non-Archimedean Banach algebra over $K$} (see \cite{MR0512894}) if the following conditions are fullfiled: \begin{enumerate} \item $B$ is a ring (not necessarily commutative and unitary);
+We say that $(B, \lVert *\rVert)$ is a \emph{non-Archimedean Banach algebra over $K$} (see \cite{MR0512894}) if the following conditions are fulfilled: \begin{enumerate}